L-sky/RepData_PeerAssessment1/PA1_template.md

 na_rows <- sum(is.na(doc$steps))
 ```

-There are 2304 missed values.
+There are <font color = red>2304</font> <b>missed values</b>.

-Fix it using mean values of corresponding 5-min intervals.
-The best way to understand way of replacement is actually to have a glimpse at
-average_over_days_matrix (socalled "rownames" and "colnames")
+Fix them using mean values (over all days) of respective 5-min intervals calculated above. (e.g. if we don't have data for 6:55-7:00 day 1, then we take mean over interval 6:55-7:00 of all days and assign obtained value to 6:55-7:00 day 1.
+Note: while calculating mean we count na's as zeros).

 ```r